Guide for "Life Season"

 It's great to celebrate a New Year, and what better way to celebrate it than to start it out in SYNC with the intentions that the Creator had for the world when he started it all?
 It is a fantastic planet in a fantastic universe.

-During Life Season, which climaxes in Carnaval/Mardi Gras on February 25th, we remember how good the world was in the beginning, and we praise the God who created it all.
+During Life Season, which climaxes in Carnaval/Mardi Gras on March 1st, we remember how good the world was in the beginning, how it went wrong, and how God is on a campaign to restore it.

 The SYNC icon for Life Season is blue and green to remind us of the water and the plants that sustain life.